 Aah!
 Popsicles (or ice pops), provide a refreshing way to cool down on a hot, humid summer day!
 Whether you’re at home with your kids or teaching summer school, enjoy a little summery math, writing, and sweet, sticky fun with these activities.

 If you visit my blog often, you will discover I’m a strong proponent of teaching (practicing, reteaching, reviewing) anything and everything number sense.
-Ten frames are a wonderful tool for counting, subtilizing (quickly recognizing and naming how many objects without counting), and developing an understanding of the relationships between the numbers 1-20 and the important anchor numbers of 5, 10, and 20.
-Here are two free popsicle themed ten frame worksheets for practice and review, one for the numbers 1-10 and another for 11-20.
+Ten frames are a wonderful tool for counting, subtilizing (quickly recognizing and naming how many objects without counting), and developing an understanding of the relationships between the numbers 1-20 and the important anchor numbers 5, 10, and 20.
+Here are two free popsicle-themed ten-frame worksheets for practice and review, one for the numbers 1-10 and another for 11-20.